 There is no best size for a drum rug.
-The size of the perfect drum rug depends primarily on the size of your drum set.
-Too small a rug and you won’t be able to fit your drum while too big, and you possibly end up with a hindrance.
+The size of the best drum rug depends primarily on the size of your drum set.
+Too small a rug and you won’t be able to fit your drum while too big, and you possibly end up with a hindrance (you simply do not want to use a mat half folded because the stage is too small!) .
 Excessively sized drum rugs can especially be an issue during live performances.
 Standard drum rugs range from 4″-5″ long and 5″-7″ wide and are usually great at accommodating your standard five-piece drum set.
 However, please do not buy them blindly; always measure your kit’s size and buy accordingly.
 It is best to get a drum rug that is slightly bigger than what’s required by your set.

 How To Keep Your Bass Drum From Sliding?

 Getting a properly sized drum rug will be the first step to keep your bass drum from sliding.
 If your bass drum slides forward even after that, you should adjust the drum spurs’ angle towards the front to prevent them from moving forward.

 How Heavy Should a Drum Mat Be?

 The weight of your drum mat mostly comes down to what you want to use it for.
 If you frequently gig and have to move around a lot, you should look for a lightweight mat.
 Lugging around a giant roll of carpet to all your gigs will be a massive headache.
 However, if you are going to use it for practicing at home or if you want a rug for your club’s house drum, get something heavier and thicker.
 These will be more durable and stable.

 Can drum rugs affect the sound of the drums?

 Yes, drum rugs can affect the sound of your drums.
 They dampen your drums’ sound as the rug’s material absorbs the vibrations, especially the high-frequency ones.
 This dampening effect can come in real handy when you want to practice or perform indoors without disturbing the neighbors.